CAChelsey/ecosystem/projects/coinex.md

 status: live
 ---

-CoinEx, a Chinese based cryptocurrency exchange, listed SOL in early 2021.
+CoinEx is a Chinese based cryptocurrency exchange listed SOL in early 2021.